83(b) Filing Deadline Extension: 2020 COVID-19 Exception for 30-day Window

 USPS: There have been systemwide delays in mail delivery.
 We found that Certified Mail tracking was spotty at best and couldn’t get a definitive answer on the nature of these delays or the gaps in tracking information.
 Do not be alarmed if your tracking number says “Waiting for USPS Pickup” for weeks or even months, as the statuses related to the tracking numbers are intermittently inaccurate.

 IRS: For example, the Kansas City, MO IRS office, a large office that handles forms from New York residents, was closed, briefly reopened, and then closed again throughout April, May, and June.
-If your documents were delivered during that time period, there was no staff to process the intake of documents, and at time of writing (late July 2020), they are still currently working through the backlog of mail from that time.
+If your documents were delivered during that time period, there was no staff to process the intake of documents, and even as late as October 2020, they were still currently working through the backlog of mail from that time.

 Here are some very detailed instructions on calling the IRS from Clerky: